Dance in the Dark: Background and release

-Lady Gaga and Fernando Garibay wrote, produced and arranged "Dance in the Dark"; they were also responsible for instrumentation.
-Garibay solely handled programming.
+Lady Gaga and Fernando Garibay wrote and arranged "Dance in the Dark"; they were also responsible for instrumentation.
+Garibay solely handled programming, and served as the main producer, with Gaga co-producing with him.
 Jonas Westling, Dan Parry and Christian Delano were the recording and tracking engineers.
 The song was recorded at Metropolis Studios in London.

 Gaga told the Los Angeles Times that the inspiration behind "Dance in the Dark" came from an intimate experience between two people in a bedroom.
 The song is about a girl who prefers to have sex in the dark as she feels self-conscious about her body.
 Gaga explained, "She doesn't want her man to see her naked.
 She will be free, and she will let her inner animal out, but only when the lights are out."
 While working on the Mac AIDS Fund, she realized that women her age do not express such insecurities, fearing that their boyfriends would not love them if they did so.
 Gaga added that she herself struggled with issues of body image and self-doubt.

 "Dance in the Dark" was released as a promotional single from the extended play (EP) The Fame Monster—the reissue of Gaga's debut studio album, The Fame (2008)—on November 9, 2009, when it became available to purchase on iTunes Store in Belgium.
-According to MTV News, Interscope Records initially planned "Dance in the Dark" as the EP's third single, but Gaga preferred "Alejandro", which was released on April 20, 2010.
+According to MTV, Interscope Records initially planned "Dance in the Dark" as the EP's third single, but Gaga preferred "Alejandro", which was released on April 20, 2010.
 Universal Music France issued "Dance in the Dark" on August 25, 2010, to French radio, making it the EP's fourth and last single in the country.
 In March of that year, Gaga released her first remix album entitled The Remix, which included the Monarchy Stylites rendition of the song.